-- The table in SUP 3.1.2R sets out, among other things, those firms to whom SUP 3.10 "Duties of auditors: notification and report on client assets" applies.
+- 142. The table in SUP 3.1.2R sets out, among other things, those firms to whom SUP 3.10 "Duties of auditors: notification and report on client assets" applies.
 Under SUP 3.10.4R where a firm "claims" not to hold client money or custody assets its auditor must submit a Client Assets Report stating whether anything has come to the auditor's attention that causes him to believe that the firm held client money or custody assets during the period covered by the report.
 (N.B.
-The FCA rules do not require limited assurance opinions in respect of insurance intermediaries and certain other categories of firms)-. - For the purposes of this Standard the term "claims" is deemed to apply in two circumstances: - a.
+The FCA rules do not require limited assurance opinions in respect of insurance intermediaries and certain other categories of firms). - 143.
+For the purposes of this Standard the term "claims" is deemed to apply in two circumstances: - a.
 Where the scope of the firm's permissions does not include the holding of client money and/or custody assets; and - b.
-Where the scope of the firm's permissions does include the holding of client money and/or custody assets but the firm claims not to hold them. - 448.144.
+Where the scope of the firm's permissions does include the holding of client money and/or custody assets, but the firm claims not to hold them. - 144.
 SUP 3.1.1R applies Chapter 3 of SUP to external auditors of firms whether specifically appointed under SUP 3.3 or under, or as a result of, a statutory provision other than in FSMA 2000 (an example would be an appointment as auditor under the Companies Act 2006).
 An auditor appointed under, for example, CA 2006 is, therefore, responsible for submitting a Client Assets Report to the FCA notwithstanding that they may not have been formally appointed as a CASS auditor.

-Limited Assurance Client Assets Reports where a firm has permission to hold client money and/or custody assets but management claims it does not hold either client money or custody assets
+Limited Assurance Client Assets Reports where a firm has permission to hold client money and/or custody assets, but management claims it does not hold either client money or custody assets

-- The CASS auditor shall obtain an understanding from the firm as to the reasons why the firm has the relevant permission but has not actually held client money or custody assets. - 150.146.
-The CASS auditor shall review the CASS-related notifications submitted to the FCA that relate to the period under review and ascertain whether they report that no client money or custody assets were held. - The CASS auditor shall review the conclusions reached when performing the procedures set out in paragraph 11 and shall also evaluate whether effective controls exist within the firm to enable it to identify the existence of client money and/or custody assets, and/or whether the firm is entitled to rely on any exemptions from the CASS rules in relation to any money or assets held10, and if so whether they are appropriately designed and implemented.
-Such a system might constitute periodic review by internal audit or the compliance function and encompass substantive reviews of bank accounts and client agreements. - 452.148.
-Based on this understanding the auditor performs those procedures set out in the following paragraphs which are appropriate in the circumstances. - 453.149.
-Where the CASS auditor is also the financial statements auditor and has access to the work of the financial statements auditor, the CASS auditor shall consider the results of audit procedures performed with respect to the firm's financial statements for the period corresponding, or overlapping, with the period of the client asset audit and whether evidence was found of the existence of client money or custody assets held by the firm.
+- 145. The CASS auditor shall obtain an understanding from the firm as to the reasons why the firm has the relevant permission but has not actually held client money or custody assets. - 146.
+The CASS auditor shall review the CASS-related notifications submitted to the FCA that relate to the period under review and ascertain whether they report that no client money or custody assets were held. - 147.
+The CASS auditor shall review the conclusions reached when performing the procedures set out in paragraph 11 and shall also evaluate whether effective controls exist within the firm to enable it to identify the existence of client money and/or custody assets, and/or whether the firm is entitled to rely on any exemptions from the CASS rules in relation to any money or assets held 13, and if so whether they are appropriately designed and implemented.
+Such a system might constitute periodic review by internal audit or the compliance function and encompass substantive reviews of bank accounts and client agreements.